Baked Cotija Zucchini Fries

-I usually see zucchini fries with parmesan, so I decided to try them with Cojita - a hard, cow's milk cheese that originated in the town of Cojita in Mexico.
+I usually see zucchini fries with parmesan, so I decided to try them with Cotija - a hard, cow's milk cheese that originated in the town of Cotija in Mexico.
 It's similar to parmesan, but it's saltier and creamier.

 What are your favorite zucchini recipes?
 Let me know in the comments below!